ultimate271/notes/dastoyevsky/brothers02.05.md

 want to break up the party.
 He seemed to have some special object of his own in keeping them.
 What object?
 Alyosha watched him intently.

+#### Father Iosif brings the Elder up to speed on their current topic, Ivan's paper on church and state
 “We are discussing this gentleman’s most interesting article,” said Father Iosif, the librarian, addressing the elder, and indicating Ivan.
 “He brings forward much that is new, but I think the argument cuts both ways.